Work with images

 Completed

 Based on Bing data, images are one of the most searched categories—second only to general web searches.
 Historically, search was limited to images that already existed on the web.
-Image Creator from Designer and Visual Search enable educators to make visual tools a part of the way they search and build understanding of new concepts.
+Designer and Visual Search help educators incorporate visual tools into their search and build understanding of new concepts.

 There are two ways to work with images in Copilot.
 The first way is to ask Copilot to create a new image.
-The second way is to use Visual Search, which includes using an image in the prompt.
+The second way is to use Visual Search, which includes adding an image to the prompt.

 Infographic of two ways to work with images in Microsoft Copilot.
 Select the following link for the accessible PDF version.